 Hoagard was established without investment.
 So it was not a gold mine between the years of 2014 and 2016 the situation was relapsing during these years.
 By making a huge leap in 2016, it has become a brand that reaches an average annual turnover of 4.5 - 5.5 million Euros.

 Today I’m happy to have Angela Li on the show.
 Angela is a student in my Create A Profitable Online Store Course and she runs a 6 figure business selling jewelry over at AzuraJewelry.com.

 Jewelry is one of the hardest products to sell online because the internet is flooded with jewelry makers of…

-Angela Ping Li (from New York, New York, United States) started Azura Jewelry about 6 years ago.
+Angela Ping Li (from New York, New York, United States) started Azura Jewelry over 6 years ago.

 In 2017, Angela Li founded a New York-based jewelry brand called Azura Jewelry.
 Now, she makes a 6-figure income from selling dainty & beautiful pieces of jewelry.

 - This brand is a female-founded and female-powered group with 100% female staff, out of which 80% are young moms.

 - They have the same vision and goal of assisting women in realizing their full potential, and they take pride in building a brand with a strong social conscience that advances the interests of women worldwide.

 - Angela doesn't sell on Amazon, and all jewelry sales, including rings, necklaces, and earrings, come from her own website and Etsy.